6th ANNUAL CEF READ-A-THON

 -

-Students will complete the bingo card appropriate to their age or Middle School they are attending.
+Elementary: Students will complete the bingo card appropriate to their age.
 Limit of one Bingo Card per student.
 Books titles may only be repeated once.
+Students will receive prizes based on how full their Bingo Card is.

 The State of California recommends the following reading minutes per day per grade level: